Jango73/qt-plus/README.md

 * Generate dynamic *HTML* content via overridden methods.
 * More or less efficient flood protection (has not been tested on large scale)

+### CDynamicHTTPServer
+Implements the base functionalities of a web server that generates dynamic HTML content.
+A subclass of CDynamicHTTPServer may generate content in two ways:
+* Using a CWebComposer to generate HTML tags in a string
+* Using a CWebFactory to generate a CWebPage, which is a container of CWebControls

+The second method works like ASP, with a view state that enables to transfer a serialized, compressed and eventually crypted (when someone codes it) version of the CWebPage between server and client.
+See the documentation of CWebPage for more information.

 ### CMJPEGClient
 A client for *MJPEG* streams.
 Notifies via signal whenever a new image arrives.